 I am a graduate of Brown University with a Bachelor of Arts in Global Development Studies, with a focus on gender and health.
 I am currently applying for masters programs in Public Health and Social Work and plan to enroll in September of 2015.
 Throughout my time in college, I was a volunteer tutor and mentor at an inner-city afterschool program in Providence, RI.
 I worked with elementary school-aged children, many of whom were learning English as a second language.
 I also had the opportunity to work at an afterschool program in an urban slum in Kenya for one summer, where I provided homework and test-prep help to primary and secondary school children.
 While I am comfortable and happy tutoring many subjects, I have the most fun with English and History/Social Studies, as these were my favorite subjects in school (though I must admit, math practice for standardized tests is my guilty pleasure!).
 I enjoy seeing kids learn and helping them to think beyond the problem at hand to consider applications of the materials they are learning.
 I believe that learning shouldn’t just be about getting your schoolwork done, but also building critical thinking skills and an appreciation for knowledge; this philosophy guides my approach to tutoring.
 As a tutor, I am calm, patient, and understanding, but not afraid to challenge my students.
 When I’m not working, I enjoy reading just about everything, running, biking, and being outdoors.

-Brown University - BA, Global Development Studies
+Undergraduate Degree: Brown University - Bachelor in Arts, Global Development Studies

 reading, running, biking, hiking, outdoors, French horn, soccer